-Select your first and second choice of focus area.
-Your course selections and field unit placement are based on these choices.
-Since we cannot guarantee you will get your first choice, your second choice should be of equal importance.
-Before choosing, we highly recommend you visit our page on Advanced Generalist Specialization.
+Select your choice of focus area.
+Your course selections and field unit placement will be based on your focus area.
+Before choosing, we highly recommend you learn about the Advanced Practice Specialization Year.

-Do NOT mail or email the UW-Madison School of Social Work or Graduate School your official transcripts at the time of application, as applicants are required to submit all materials to their online application.
-If you were to be accepted, the UW-Madison Graduate School will request you send them official transcripts at that time.
-Further information will be provided upon admission.
+At the time of application, do NOT mail or email your transcripts to the UW-Madison Sandra Rosenbaum School of Social Work or Graduate School; instead, you are required to upload your transcripts to your online application.
+If you are accepted to the MSW Program, the UW-Madison Graduate School will request you send official transcripts at that time.
+Further information will be provided upon admission by the Graduate School.

 - Open the envelope.